Assessing UML Diagrams by GPT: Implications for Education: Research Design

-Note that during each ChatGPT-human conversation, only the UML models created by one student are graded.
-That is, 40 conversations should be conducted to grade the UML models in the research dataset~\citep{replpack}.
+In each round of GPT-based assessment, only the three UML diagrams created by one student are graded.
+That is, a 40-round evaluation should be performed to cover the research dataset~\citep{replpack}.
+The operational parameters used in this GPT-based assessment are listed in Table~\ref{tab:para}.

+To facilitate the GPT-based assessment, we designed and implemented a Python program for the semi-automated assessment of UML diagrams in the dataset.
+The inputs for this program are as follows.